Kemixd3/SchoolAzure/README.md

 ### List of artists/artists
 Sort by selecting what data you want

 1. search artists, album and tracks
+2. search artists
-2. search albums by a specific artist
+3. search albums by a specific artist
-3. search
+4. search

 In the search bar type what you are looking for and click search